 Equine Herpes Virus Type 1

-Vaccination is recommended for all horses of risk and there are several commercially manufactured vaccines for controlling abortion and respiratory disease caused by EVH-1.
-No current vaccine will protect against the neurological manifestation.
+Vaccination is recommended for all horses.
+There are several commercially manufactured vaccines for controlling abortion and respiratory disease caused by EHV-1.
+No current vaccine will protect against the neurological manifestation or EHM.
 Annual boosters are required.
-Vaccination, along with good management practices, will decrease the severity of EVH-1 respiratory disease of young horses and limit the occurrence and severity of abortion storms.
+Vaccination, along with good management practices, will decrease the severity of EHV-1 respiratory disease of young horses and limit the occurrence and severity of abortion storms.